 David is a Scottish expat living in Belgium.
-He divides his time between work in Brussels and weekends in Cheshire in England where his wife and child still live.
-While David enjoys the diversity and vibrancy of Brussels he misses his family back home, and doesn’t get back to England as often as he would like.
-He shares his experiences and offers other expats practical advice about the ins and outs of life in Belgium on his blog: www.brussels-blog.co.uk.
+He divides his time between work in Brussels and weekends in Cheshire in England, where his wife and child still live.
+While David enjoys the diversity and vibrancy of Brussels, he misses his family back home and doesn’t get back to England as often as he would like.
+Here he shares his experiences and offers other expats practical advice about the ins and outs of life in Belgium.

 Q: Where are you originally from?